-OVERVIEW: The Dalio Foundation does much of its giving in the northeast, especially in Connecticut where the foundation is located, and in New York City.
+OVERVIEW: The Dalio Foundation focuses on the northeast, especially New York City and Connecticut where the foundation is located.

 FUNDING AREAS: Education, health, environment, and the arts.

-Apart from these two organizations, the foundation has given to Bronx Success Academy Charter School, Harlem Children's Zone, Harlem School of the Arts, and New Visions Public Schools.
+Education is a priority.
+The foundation supports organizations such as Achievement First, a charter school network in New York, and Teach for America.
+Other past grantees include Bronx Success Academy Charter School, Harlem Children's Zone, Harlem School of the Arts, and New Visions Public Schools.
 Harlem Children's Zone received a grant to support a music education partnership with Jazz at Lincoln Center.

-Dalio has also been a solid arts and music funder in the city.
-It's an interest that seems specific to New York City; in other regions, we don't find a similar grantmaking path.
-He's given to prominent museums such as the Met, MoMA, and the American Museum of Natural History, but he's also supported more niche outfits like Ballet Hispanico of New York and a festival in Brooklyn called El Puente de Williamsburg.
+Dalio’ funding of the arts and music appears focused on New York City.
+The foundation gives to prominent museums such as the Met, MoMA, and the American Museum of Natural History, in addition to more niche organizations like Ballet Hispanico of New York and El Puente de Williamsburg, a festival in Brooklyn.

 Dalio is passionate about meditation and gives large sums of money annually to the David Lynch Foundation in Iowa.
-The foundation's grantmaking in the mental health arena is a bit more mainstream in New York City, where money has been given to Alzheimer's Drug Discovery and the New York Center for Autism.
-The foundation has also been a supporter of New York Presbyterian Hospital and gave $30 million to support projects and research across the New York-Presbyterian Healthcare System.
+The foundation's grantmaking is more mainstream in New York City, where grants go to Alzheimer's Drug Discovery and the New York Center for Autism.
+The foundation also supports New York Presbyterian Hospital and projects and research across the New York-Presbyterian Healthcare System.

 1 Glendinning Pl.